abrshtg/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printenv|script that lists environment variables|
 set|script that lists all local variables and environment variables, and functions|
 BETTY=Holberton|script that creates a new local variable.Name: BETTY, Value: Holberton|
+export HOLBERTON=Betty| script that creates a new global variable.
+Name: HOLBERTON, Value: Betty|